 Routinely wearing a night guard while you sleep can greatly reduce headaches and pain in your jaw.
-If you experience these symptoms, tell your Dental Health Associates of Madison dentist.
+If you experience these symptoms, tell your dentist immediately!

 Your Dental Health Associates of Madison dentist may recommend a night guard for either bruxism (clinching and grinding your teeth) or the related pain with your TemporoMandibular Joint (TMJ).
 Pain with the temporomandibular joint and the surrounding muscles is usually referred to as TemoproMandibular Dysfuntion (TMD).
 Bruxism and TMD can combine to cause multiple problems, such as: